Shazia Ilmi: Early life

-She is married to Sajid Mallik.
+Her brother Aijaz Ilmi is a member and spokesperson of the Bharatiya Janata Party.
+Her sister is married to Arif Mohammed Khan, a former Indian National Congress politician and Union Minister, who is currently the Governor of Bihar.
+Shazia Ilmi is married to Sajid Malik.

 Television career

 Ilmi spent 15 years in varied aspects of television news and documentary production.
 She has been an anchor on Star News, where she hosted and produced the popular prime time news show Desh Videsh.

 Ilmi has been a member of the International Association of Women in Radio and Television.
-Her film titled P.O.
+Her film titled Post Box.
 418 Siyasat Kanpur, concerning the struggle for survival of an Urdu language newspaper, was screened at the IAWRT film festival in 2011 and also at events such as a similar festival in Kerala.
 She was also a co-director, with Radha Hola, of a 1996 documentary concerning the eco-feminist Vandana Shiva.
 This film, called Daughter of the Earth — Portrait of Vandana Shiva, has been shown by various television broadcasters, including the Discovery Channel.

-Politics

-She was a member of the National Executive of the Aam Aadmi Party and was seen in a sting operation, along with other AAP leaders such as Kumar Vishwas, allegedly accepting money for the party in return for favours.
-She offered to withdraw her candidature in the Delhi legislative assembly elections of 2013. which the party has rejected after going through the entire raw footage, calling the operation a political conspiracy.
-The Election Commission ordered an inquiry regarding the legitimacy of the video.
+Political career

+In 2011, Shazia Ilmi joined the anti-corruption campaign, that was being led by Anna Hazare, and became the urbane, Muslim, media-savvy face of Team Anna.

+After the Anna Hazare campaign ended, she joined the Aam Aadmi Party, and became a member of its National Executive.
+Ilmi, along with some other AAP leaders, was briefly involved in a controversy over malpractices in fund-collection, though the allegations were never proven.
 She contested the Lok Sabha elections, 2014 for the AAP from Ghaziabad but lost to V. K. Singh.
-After this, being unhappy with the party's leadership, she resigned her party membership on 24 May 2014.
+Having been unhappy with the party's leadership, she resigned her AAP party membership on 24 May 2014.

-Ilmi joined the BJP on 16 January 2015.
+Ilmi joined the BJP on 16 January 2015 along with IPS Officer Kiran Bedi in a felicitation ceremony at the Delhi BJP office, just before the upcoming 2015 Delhi Assembly elections.
+She was appointed as a national spokesperson of the Bharatiya Janata Party in July 2021.

+In September 2022, she moved the Supreme Court of India seeking direction to the Central government to establish a consistent and universal code for granting alimony and maintenance (Child support), aiming to eliminate obstacles.